Paolo Battino Vittorelli: Return to the Socialist mainstream

-Editor-politician
+Editor and politician

-Between June 1969 and May 1976, Vittorelli worked as editorial director at Il Lavoro, a respected PSI daily newspaper produced for the Genoa region.
-The overall direction of the paper remained, in principle, with Sandro Pertini, but he had been forced to abandon his editorial desk and duties at the paper through his election the previous year to the Presidency of the Chamber of Deputies (the lower house of the Italian parliament), in Rome.
+Between June 1969 and May 1976, Vittorelli worked as editorial director at Il Lavoro, a PSI-affiliated daily newspaper produced for the Genoa region.
+The overall direction of the paper remained, in principle, with Sandro Pertini, but he had been forced to abandon his editorial desk and duties at the paper through his election the previous year to the Presidency of the Chamber of Deputies, in Rome.
 In terms of approach, as two experienced socialist pragmatists, Vittorelli and Pertini were evidently broadly aligned politically.

-In 1972 Vittorelli stood successfully for election to the Chamber of Deputies as a Socialist Party member for the Torino-Novara-Vercelli electoral district.
-He served as a member of parliament throughout the 1972-76 and 1976-79 parliamentary sessions.
+In 1972, Vittorelli stood successfully for election to the Chamber of Deputies as a Socialist Party member for the Torino-Novara-Vercelli electoral district.
+He served as a member of parliament throughout the 1972–1976 and 1976–1979 parliamentary sessions.

-Between 1976 and 1978 he also took charge at Avanti!, the party's Rome-based mass-circulation daily newspaper.
-During his two-year incumbency, following the successful precedent set by la Repubblica, Avanti! switched from broadsheet to tabloid format, with a corresponding increase in the number of pages.
-Vittorelli also oversaw the introduction of red ink, used in combination with the traditional black type-script.

 Authorship

 During his later decades, Vittorelli turned increasingly to writing books.
-At the 1981 Viareggio Prize awards he was recipient of the President's Prize for his memoires of the (defunct since 1947) Action Party, "L'età della tempesta.
+At the 1981 Viareggio Prize ceremony, he was recipient of the President's Prize for his memoires of the defunct Action Party, "L'età della tempesta.
 Autobiografia romanzata di una generazione".
-He followed through in 1998 with a sequel, also based on his knowledge of the Action Party, this time entitled "L'età della speranza.
+He followed through in 1998 with a sequel, also based on his knowledge of the Action Party, titled "L'età della speranza.
 Testimonianze e ricordi del Partito d’Azione" and dealing with what one source identifies as the party's "militant years" ("... agli anni della militanza").

 Final years

-Paolo Vittorelli's final years coincided with further ructions among the parties of the left in Italy.
-During the 1990s the PSI burst apart and collapsed, partly under the weight of its internal contradictions and partly due to the tsunami of corruption scandals which hit the political class at that time.
-In 1998, taking his lead from Valdo Spini, who was also a former PSI member, Vittorelli joined the Democratici di Sinistra (Democrats of the Left; DS), a coming together of formerly separate centre-left groupings hoping to construct a modern European Social Democratic party.
+Paolo Vittorelli's final years coincided with further ructions among the left-wing parties of Italy.
+During the 1990s, the PSI burst apart and collapsed, partly under the weight of its internal contradictions and partly due to the wave of corruption scandals which hit the Italian political class at that time.
+In 1998, taking his lead from Valdo Spini, who was also a former PSI member, Vittorelli joined the Democratici di Sinistra (DS), a coming together of formerly separate centre-left groupings hoping to construct a modern European Social Democratic party.